blockchaintp/sextant/docs/deployments/dlts/sawtooth-services.md

 --target-port=8086 --type=LoadBalancer --namespace=test-namespace
 ```

+!!!Note
-__NOTE__ the influxdb instance currently deployed is not particularly
+    The influxdb instance currently deployed is not particularly secure, so
-secure, so exposing the influxdb to the outside world should be discouraged.
+    exposing the influxdb to the outside world should be discouraged.
     Any load balancer exposing the influxdb should use strict firewall (security
     group) rules to tighten up access control.
-We plan to address this in a future
+We plan to address this in a
-Sextant release but for now, we do not recommend exposing the influxdb.
+    future Sextant release but for now, we do not recommend exposing the
+    influxdb.

 Return to [Overview](#overview)